-"Perhaps they are afraid mental telepathy will put them out of business, " he said jokingly.
-He successfully conducted telepathic experiments in other news rooms in Austin, but didn't succeed with the skeptical capitol reporters.
-Some term his unusual feats as "paracommunications" -which may very well be used in some means by the news media within a few years.
-Geller practices psychokinesis, telekinesis, teleportation and other unexplained uses of energy forces.
-Astronaut Edgar Mitchell heard about the young man in Tel Aviv, and has helped conduct the Stanford Research Institute experiments in the lab conditions Explaining that some people will never be convinced that he has unusual gifts, Geller said "There are people in the world who do not think the United States has landed men on the moon.
-They believe what they saw on television was filmed in Texas or Arizona."
+"Perhaps they are afraid mental telepathy will put them out of business, "he said as "paracommunications" -which may very well be used in some means by the news media within a few years.
+Geller practices psychokinesis, telekinesis, teleportation and other unexplained Astronaut Edgar Mitchell heard about the young man in Tel Aviv, and has helped conduct the Stanford Research Institute experiments in the lab conditions.
+Explaining that some people will never be convinced that he has unusual gifts, Geller said "There are people in the world who do not think the United States has landed men on the moon.
+They believe what they saw on television was filmed in Texas or Arizona.'